 On February 28, 2023, the IRS released IRS Tax Tip 2023-25, “What to do when a W-2 or Form 1099 is missing or incorrect”.
-This is a practical guide for taxpayers on the appropriate steps to obtain and review all necessary documentation prior to filing their tax returns.
+This is a guide on the steps to obtain and review all documentation prior to filing tax returns.
 Incorrect or missing forms could impact a taxpayer’s income tax return and require the filing of an amended return.

 In general, Forms W-2, Wage and Tax Statement and Form 1099 (Form 1099-MISC, Form 1099-NEC, Form 1099-INT, Form 1099-G, etc.), are provided to the taxpayer by January 31 of the year following the payment.
 These forms are mailed to the taxpayer or if the taxpayer consented, these forms are electronically available.

 What to do in the case you have not received your form

 If the taxpayer has not received their information by February or has received a form with incorrect information, they should:

 - Contact the employer, payor, or issuing agency (“issuer”) and request a copy of the missing document or a corrected document.

 - In the case of a missing mailed form, the taxpayer should contact the issuer to ask for another copy.
 Then they can confirm that the issuer has the correct address on file.
 For electronic forms, the taxpayer should ask the issuer the location of where the forms are posted.
 Typically, an issuer will provide this information in a FAQ.
 In essence, when in doubt, reach out.